Octagon-simon/word-unscrambler/README.md

 This function returns an `array` containing the words that match the scrambled letters or an empty `array` if no words were found.

-So in your app, you can do something like this
+So in your app, you can check if the result (the array) contains items or not.

 ```javascript
 //require the module